-To make progress in understanding the demands of social justice, it is important to distinguish oppression or injustice that is repressive, that is, forced upon individuals through directly coercive measures, and oppression that is ideological, i.e., enacted unthinkingly or even willingly by the subordinated and/or privileged.
-This distinction draws on one tradition in critical theory according to which ideology "has especially to do with the concepts and the languages of practical thought which stabilize a particular form of power and domination; or which reconcile and accommodate the mass of the people to their subordinate place in the social formation" (Hall 1996/2006, 24-25).
-Ideology, on this approach, provides the basis for a practical orientation to the world, or what Marxians sometimes call a "practical consciousness."
+To make progress in understanding the demands of social justice, it is important to distinguish oppression or injustice that is repressive, that is, forced upon individuals through directly coercive measures, and oppression that is ideological, that is, enacted unthinkingly or even willingly by the subordinated and/or privileged.
+This distinction draws on one tradition in critical theory according to which ideology has especially to do with the concepts and the languages of practical thought which stabilize a particular form of power and domination; or which reconcile and accommodate the mass of the people to their subordinate place in the social formation' [Hall 1996: 24-5].
+Ideology, on this approach, provides the basis for a practical orientation to the world, or what Marxians sometimes call a 'practical consciousness.'
 Fluent participation in any social milieu depends on a practical orientation that enables one to communicate and coordinate.
 But not every practical orientation is ideological.
-Ideology sets us up to participate fluently in practices and structures of injustice.
+Ideology sets us up to participate fluently in practices and structures of injustice.2